HandsOnPythonProgramming/Hands-On-Python-Programming/README.md

 ## Hands-On Python Programming
+Learn to write an effective code

 Welcome!
 In this repository you will find the information and many examples throughout the book Hands-On Python Programming written by Oleg N. Starovoytov.
-Learn the practical elements and concepts of the Python language today.
+Learn to write effective code by following practical examples and concepts of the Python language today.

 <a href="https://www.linkedin.com/in/oleg-starovoytov-4900271b5/">
   <img src="https://img.shields.io/badge/LinkedIn-Oleg_Starovoytov-blue?logo=linkedin" alt="LinkedIn">